ThreePounds/KSP-Custom-Controller/README.md

 # KSP-Custom-Controller

-This is a custom built game controller with 12 buttons and 7 analog axis using a teensy 4.0 and a 3D-printed housing desinged for Kerbal Space Program.
+This is a custom built game controller with 12 buttons and 7 analog axis using a teensy 4.0 and a 3D-printed housing designed for Kerbal Space Program.
 It's heavily inspired by [ksp-controller](https://github.com/malarcky/ksp-controller/) by *malarcky*.

 ## Setting up the custom controller